deankoch/rasterbc_src/README.md

 # rasterbc
-Raster data layers relevant to modelling the mountain pine beetle (MPB) epidemic in BC for the period 2001-2018
+Provides easy access to gridded mountain pine beetle (MPB) datasets in British Columbia (BC) in the period 2001-2018

-Downloads MPB-related data from publicly accessible collections on various government websites, consolidating it in a common raster format.
-Layers are organized into mapsheets to allow users to more conveniently download small subsets.
+This project has three parts:

+(1) A database of geotiff layers relevant to ecological modellers studying the MPB epidemic in BC (2) an R package to automatically download subsets covering specific geographical areas (3) R code for reproducing (1), by downloading from various government sources and performing the necessary GIS operations

+Datasets from environment ministries are publicly available online, but acquiring them can be cumbersome.
+Large filesizes, differing projections/data-structures, and arcane file formats can be big challenges for the novice GIS user.
+This project aims to make these data more accessible to the scientific community, by taking care of the heavy lifting in GIS and providing a convenient R-based distribution system.

+Layers are organized as mapsheets (a tiling of the full landbase of BC), allowing users to download small subsets corresponding to the geographic extent of their study area(s).